The Essential Guide to Growing Your Early-Stage SaaS Startup

 Do you actually need to grow the team?

 If or when you experience scaling problems, you might be tempted to solve them by hiring someone new.
 Instead of launching into recruitment straight away, take the time to perform a root cause analysis to understand where in the chain things are falling behind, and try to find the right process to remove any bottlenecks first.
+Competition among early-stage companies for top talent is fierce; but the only way to think about startup jobs and hiring is that anything less than the best won’t do.
 You can see it as a case of ‘hiring for a business problem’ instead of ‘hiring person X before someone else does because they are great’.

-Before committing to bringing someone else on board, always make sure there are enough hours of ongoing repeatable work for this person:
+Before committing to bringing someone else on board, always make sure there are enough hours of ongoing repeatable work for new hires:

 You’re not looking for tasks they can do this week only.
 You must have repeatable work for them to take on.
 You don’t want to make the same mistake I made early on, when I hired because I was so busy (right now), without thinking about the ongoing workload (or lack thereof).